-- Vlad in Danny Phantom does this when Danny's mum is flirting with him.
+- Vlad in Danny Phantom does this when Danny's mum is seemingly flirting with him.

 - And Tucker does it just speculating on the idea of putting his mouth on a girl's.
 He's talking about mouth-to-mouth resuscitation.

-- Pepe Le Pew from Looney Tunes would do this on occasion when preparing to kiss the item of his affection, usually a cat with a stripe painted on her back.
+- Pepe Le Pew from Looney Tunes would do this on occasion when preparing to kiss the object of his affection, usually a cat with a stripe painted on her back.